Mohammed Rafi: Guinness World Records controversy

 During his last years, Rafi was involved in a controversy over Lata Mangeshkar's entry in the Guinness Book of World Records.
 In a letter dated 11 June 1977 to the Guinness Book of World Records, Rafi had challenged the claim that Lata Mangeshkar has recorded the highest number of songs ("not less than 25,000" according to Guinness).
 Rafi, according to his fans, would have sung more songs than Lata – he being the senior of the two.
 They estimated the number of songs sung by Rafi to be anything from 25,000 to 26,000.
 This prompted Rafi to write a letter, in protest, to Guinness.
 After receiving a reply from Guinness, in a letter dated 20 November 1979, he wrote, "I am disappointed that my request for a reassessment vis-a-vis Ms Mangeshkar's reported world record has gone unheeded."
 In an interview to BBC recorded in November 1977, Rafi claimed to have sung 25,000 to 26,000 songs till then.

 After Rafi's death, in its 1984 edition, the Guinness Book of World Records gave Lata Mangeshkar's name for the "Most Recordings" and stated, "Mohammad Rafi (d 1 August 1980) [sic] claimed to have recorded 28,000 songs in 11 Indian languages between 1944 and April 1980."
 The Guinness Book entries for both Rafi and Lata were eventually deleted in 1991.
-In 2011, Lata's sister Asha Bhosle was given the title.Mohammed Rafi – Golden Voice of the Silver Screen, a 2015 book by Shahid Rafi and Sujata Dev, states that according to "industry sources", Rafi sang 4,425 Hindi film songs, 310 non-Hindi film songs, and 328 non-film songs between 1945 and 1980.
+In 2011, Lata's sister Asha Bhosle was given the title.

+Mohammed Rafi – Golden Voice of the Silver Screen, a 2015 book by Shahid Rafi and Sujata Dev, states that according to "industry sources", Rafi sang 4,425 Hindi film songs, 310 non-Hindi film songs, and 328 non-film songs between 1945 and 1980.
 A 2015 Manorama Online article states that "researchers" have found 7,405 songs sung by Rafi.

-Among the prominent leading actors of his time, Rafi sung 190 songs for Shammi Kapoor, 155 for Johnny Walker, 129 for Shashi Kapoor, 100 for Dev Anand and 77 for Dilip Kumar.
+Among the prominent leading actors of his time, Rafi sung 190 songs for Shammi Kapoor, 145 for Johnny Walker, 129 for Shashi Kapoor, 114 for Dharmendra, 100 for Dev Anand, 79 for Sunil Dutt and 77 for Dilip Kumar.